compose-generator/compose-generator/predefined-templates/README.md

 *Note: This configuration will use an environment variable from the host system: `${VARIABLE_NAME}`.
 Don't confuse the notations*

 ## Environment file ([example file](1_lamp/environment.env))
-This file is not mandatory and should only to be used for secrets, username, configurable paths, urls, etc.
+This file consists of key-value pares, and is not mandatory and should only be used for secrets, usernames, configurable paths, urls, etc.
-This file consists of key-value pares.
-That means, that the `environment.env` file is the only one where the secret variables (the ones starting with an underscore) from the configuration file will be applied by the cli.<br>
+The `environment.env` file is the only one where the secret variables (the ones starting with an underscore) from the configuration file will be applied by the cli.<br>
 The environment file can be attached to a container by including it into the compose file like this:
 ```
 ...